How to use FMAP to supplement foster parent rates?

 The Federal Medicaid Assistance Percentage (FMAP) is used to determine how the federal government shares costs with the states to pay for Medicaid and other programs such as the Title IV-E foster care program.
 The higher a state’s FMAP, the more federal money the federal government provides.
 To help states offset some of the high costs of the pandemic, the federal government has temporarily increased states’ FMAP, an increase that could help child welfare agencies raise foster care payments to help young people and families get through this crisis.

-Federal Guidance: https://www.acf.hhsgov/sites/default/files/cb/im2005.pdf
+Federal Guidance:

-The Annie E. Casey Foundation blog post: https://www.aecf.org/blog/some-states-may-be-able-to-increase-foster-parent-payments-during-covid-19/ -
+The Annie E. Casey Foundation blog post: -

 Several states have already increased foster and kin rates:

-New Mexico: See Guidance.
+New Mexico: .

-South Carolina: See Guidance.
+South Carolina: .

-Center for Study of Social Policy, Potential COVID-19 Funding Sources.
+Center for Study of Social Policy, .